jaychsu/.dcm/README.md

 1. Install and use zsh as shell, and config it with [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).
 2. Add some powerful aliases for [shell](./dotfile/.zsh/alias.zsh) and [git](./dotfile/.gitconfig).
-3. The following will be installed or updated:
+3. The following table shows which software will be installed or updated:

-    Packager | Software
+    Packager | The involved software
     --- | ---
     **DIRECT** | homebrew, rvm
     homebrew | zsh, git, mongodb, postgresql, redis, tree, imagemagick, gnupg, gnupg2, libxml2, libxslt, homebrew/dupes/libiconv, libyaml, thefuck, nvm, pyenv, pyenv-virtualenv